 So far I visited 10 Castles in County Carlow.

-County Carlow possesses several of the most interesting medieval castles in Ireland.
+What`s more, County Carlow possesses several of the most interesting medieval castles in Ireland.
 Of the fortresses known to have been built between c.
 1200 and c.
 1320, as many as four survive ( Carlow, Ballyloughan, Ballymoon, and Clonmore).
-And one of the most interesting and historic treasures of Ireland, not only County Carlow is Huntington Castle.
-Voted one of Ireland’s top 20 Hidden Gems by The Guardian.
+Also, one of the most interesting and historic treasures of Ireland, not only County Carlow is Huntington Castle, voted one of Ireland’s top 20 Hidden Gems by The Guardian.

 10 Castles in County Carlow

 Ballyloughan Castle is a ruined castle and National Monument of Ireland, located near Bagenalstown.